If you’re looking for the best abandoned places in PA you can legally explore, this is the article for you!

 The Abandoned Cresson State Prison in Cambria County began as a tuberculosis sanatorium when it opened in 1913 and morphed over the years into a state hospital and finally a state prison.

-Today you can schedule a legal visit to the former SCI-Cresson through Hydroponic Life – the company than now occupies the grounds.
+For several years you could schedule a legal visit to the former SCI-Cresson through Big House Produce – the company than occupied the grounds, with the intentions of setting up a hydroponic vegetable farm there.

-This site is so massive, I dedicated an entire second article to the subject, which focuses more on the Cresson Sanatorium days of the complex.
+This site was so massive, I dedicated an entire second article to the subject, which focused more on the Cresson Sanatorium days of the complex.

 Unfortunately, as of the summer of 2023, a legal battle is playing out in the courts between Big House Produce, the hydroponic farmers who also operate the tours of the grounds, and the landlord of the property.

-Which means at least for now, all tours of the former Cresson Sanatorium are on hold (I’ll remove these paragraphs if the legal matters are sorted out and tours resume).
+Which means at least for now, all tours of the former Cresson Sanatorium are on hold.

 20. The Abandoned POW Camp in Cumberland County